nklsdhbw/stochastic-gradient-descent-animation/README.md

-# 🎥 Election manifestos analysis
+# 🎥 Stochastic Gradient Descent Animation
 As part of the Integrationsemianr module at the DHBW Mannheim, an explanatory video on the Stochastic Gradient Descent Algorithm was created using the Python library Manim.

 ## ✍🏼 Contributors